Today’s Best Recipe is Instant Pot Yogurt or a step or two more and it’s Instant Pot Greek Yogurt.

 - It should now be thick enough to hold a spoon straight up.

-I divide my yogurt into small mason jars and top with a topping.
+I divide my yogurt into small mason jars and top them with a topping.
 Try my Instant Pot Mixed Berry Compote Recipe for delicious results.